Pareiasauria: Description

-Pareiasaurs ranged in size from 60 to 300 cm long, with some species estimated to exceed 1000 kg in body mass.
+Pareiasaurs ranged in size from 60 to 300 cm long, with the largest pareiasaurs like Scutosaurus and Bradysaurus estimated to exceed 1000 kg in body mass.
 The limbs of many parieasaurs were extremely robust, likely to account for the increased stress on their limbs caused by their typically sprawling posture.
 The cow-sized Bunostegos differed from other pareiasaurs by having a more upright limb posture, being amongst the first amniotes to develop this trait.
 Pareiasaurs were protected by bony scutes called osteoderms that were set into the skin.
 Their skulls were heavily ornamented with bosses, rugose ridges, and bumps.
 Their leaf-shaped multi-cusped teeth resemble those of iguanas, indicating a herbivorous diet.
 The body probably housed an extensive digestive tract.
 Most authors have assumed a terrestrial lifestyle for pareiasaurs.
-A 2008 bone microanatomy study suggested a more aquatic, plausibly amphibious lifestyle, but a later 2019 study found that the bone histology provided no direct evidence of this lifestyle.
+A 2008 bone microanatomy study suggested a more aquatic, plausibly amphibious lifestyle, but a later 2019 study found that the bone histology provided no direct evidence of this lifestyle, a conclusion also supported by a 2014 isotopic study, which found support for a terrestrial ecology.

 Evolutionary history

-Pareiasaurs appear very suddenly in the fossil record.
-It is clear that these animals are parareptiles.
-As such, they are closely related to nycteroleterids.
+Among reptilian groups, pareiasaurs are thought to be most closely related to the nycteroleterids as part of the clade Pareiasauromorpha.
 Pareiasaurs filled the large herbivore niche (or guild) that had been occupied early in the Permian period by the caseid pelycosaurs and, before them, the diadectid reptiliomorphs.
 They are much larger than the diadectids, more similar to the giant caseid pelycosaur Cotylorhynchus.
 Although the last Pareiasaurs were no larger than the first types (indeed, many of the last ones became smaller), there was a definite tendency towards increased armour as the group developed.
 Pareiasaurs first appeared in the fossil record in the Middle Permian (Guadalupian) of Southern Pangaea, before dispersing into Northern Pangaea and gaining a cosmopolitan distribution during the Late Permian (Lopingian).
+Pareiasaurs abruptly became extinct as part of the Permian-Triassic mass extinction event at the end of the Permian.

 Classification

 Some paleontologists considered that pareiasaurs were direct ancestors of modern turtles.
 Pareiasaur skulls have several turtle-like features, and in some species the scutes have developed into bony plates, possibly the precursors of a turtle shell.
 Jalil and Janvier, in a large analysis of pareiasaur relationships, also found turtles to be close relatives of the "dwarf" pareiasaurs, such as Pumiliopareia.
 However, the discovery of Pappochelys argues against a potential pareisaurian relationship to turtles, and DNA evidence indicates that living turtles are more closely related to living archosaurs than lepidosaurs, and therefore cladistically diapsids.

+Pareiasaurs are currently generally considered to be an earlier branch of the reptilian family tree that diverged before the common ancestor of living reptiles including turtles.
+Pareiasaurs were long historically included with many other primitive reptiles in the group "Parareptilia", but recent research has questioned the validity of this group.